Physical clown comedy about mental health set to take Edinburgh by storm.

 Forth, Cromarty and Dogger are three fools at sea.
 They are under the watchful eye of the lighthouse keepers, who eat their tuna sandwiches and eagerly anticipate the next Shipping Forecast.
 Battling the elements - wind, rain, sun, mops, buckets, maps, misdirection and cups of tea - they all set off on a journey.

-After receiving critical acclaim with their 2017 Edinburgh Fringe debut, Follow Suit (**** The Stage, **** The Scotsman), Silent Faces return to Edinburgh with Clown Show About Rain, a dazzling look at the unpredictable nature of mental health, told through clown, physical comedy and dance-theatre.
+After receiving critical acclaim with their 2017 Edinburgh Fringe debut, Follow Suit (**** The Stage, **** The Scotsman), Silent Faces return to Edinburgh with A Clown Show About Rain, a dazzling look at the unpredictable nature of mental health, told through clown, physical comedy and dance-theatre.
 Using their unique style of high-concept, metaphorical, playful theatre, the clowns create a heart-warming silent show, accessible to a universal audience.
-Entering in the conversation surrounding mental health and providing an entertaining metaphor that audiences can engage with, Clown Show About Rain is a physical comedy that follows three sailors faced with the drip of everyday life at sea, and joins them in trying to the weather the storm that’s coming.
+Entering in the conversation surrounding mental health and providing an entertaining metaphor that audiences can engage with, A Clown Show About Rain is a physical comedy that follows three sailors faced with the drip of everyday life at sea, and joins them in trying to the weather the storm that’s coming.

 With 1 in 4 people every year affected by mental health problems, and growing numbers of people suffering in silence, the show was born out of a need to talk about mental health.
 A Clown Show About Rain is a silent attempt to get audiences laughing, thinking and, most importantly, talking.

 A new associate company of The Pleasance, and recently shortlisted for the Underbelly/New Diorama UNTAPPED Award for Edinburgh Fringe 2018, Silent Faces are an integrated company of disabled and non-disabled performers that make physical, political and comic devised theatre.
 Priding themselves on making work that explores the unique possibilities of that arise from working with disabled and non-disabled performers and challenging the assumption that such work is limited in its potential, Silent Faces are particularly passionate about current ongoing debates surrounding “invisible” disabilities, including long-term mental health conditions.
-Clown Show About Rain engages with the conversation around mental health, and, through silent clowning, encourages audiences to talk and listen.
+A Clown Show About Rain engages with the conversation around mental health, and, through silent clowning, encourages audiences to talk and listen.

 Silent Faces were awarded the 2016 Integrated Fringe bursary and their debut show Follow Suit was nominated for Best Young Production at Brighton Fringe 2016 before going on to receive critical acclaim at Edinburgh Fringe 2017.